 The Southeast Florida Regional Climate Change Compact developed the Regionally Unified Sea Level Rise Projection for Southeast Florida in 2011.
 The projection was updated in 2015.
 In 2019, the Compact convened an ad hoc Sea Level Rise Work Group to update the projection, composed of scientific experts within the academic community, as well as staff from local, regional, and federal government.

 The Compact’s Regionally Unified Sea Level Rise Projection and accompanying guidance report are accepted or adopted by each of the four-counties’ Boards of County Commissioners.
-The 2019 projection and accompanying guidance report are currently in the process of final review and acceptance or adoption by all four of the Compact counties.
+The 2019 projection and accompanying guidance report have been accepted or adopted by all four of the Compact counties.

 The projection is reviewed and updated every five years, or sooner, as a result of ongoing advances in scientific knowledge and modeling via the peer-reviewed literature on global climate change.

 The Regionally Unified Sea Level Rise Projection and the guidance report are key planning tools produced by the Compact and are intended to assist decision-makers at both the local and regional levels in Southeast Florida to plan for and make decisions about sea level rise and associated vulnerabilities based on best-available science.
 The projection is intended to inform adaptation strategies and policies, and is offered to ensure that all major infrastructure projects throughout the Southeast Florida region have the same basis for design and construction relative to future sea level.

 Prior to producing a unified projection for the region, the diversity of local sea level rise projections was a barrier to achieving regionally consistent adaptation strategies and policies, and effectively influencing supportive policies at the state and federal level.